Saturday, November 07, 2009

 Spiritual Exercise for the Week. . .

-. . .of 08 November 2009
+. . .of 22 Mar 2020

 I pause each day for 15 minutes.
-First, I pause in the presence of the Trinity:

 • I speak to the Divine persons, or I say nothing.

-I give myself to my spiritual exercise, and
+I give myself to my spiritual exercise:

 Aware of my feelings and emotions which surfaced as I conversed with Jesus: